phillipgibson/aks-labs/workshops/operating-aks-automatic/workshop.md

 kubectl get pods -n gatekeeper-system
 ```

 However, it is worth noting that the OPA Gatekeeper cannot be used outside of Azure Policy.
-If you want to implement a ConstraintTemplate, you'll need to translate it to an Azure Policy definition and assign it to the AKS cluster.
+If you want to implement a [ConstraintTemplate](https://open-policy-agent.github.io/gatekeeper/website/docs/constrainttemplates/), you'll need to translate it to an Azure Policy definition and assign it to the AKS cluster.

-As an example, let's try deploying a new ConstraintTemplate to the AKS cluster.
+As an example, let's try deploying a ConstraintTemplate to the AKS cluster.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/pauldotyu/ignite/refs/heads/main/constrainttemplate.yaml
 ```

-We can work around this by translating the ConstraintTemplate to an Azure Policy definition using the Azure Policy extension for Visual Studio Code.
-You can install the extension from the Visual Studio Code Marketplace [here](https://marketplace.visualstudio.com/items?itemName=AzurePolicy.azurepolicyextension).
+You will see a message "_This cluster is governed by Azure Policy.
+Policies must be created through Azure._"

+In AKS clusters with Azure Policy enabled, you need to translate the ConstraintTemplate to an Azure Policy definition.
+There is an Azure Policy extension for Visual Studio Code which makes this process a bit easier.
+From there, create the policy definition and assign the policy to the cluster.
+There are **azure-policy-\*** Pods running in the cluster that are responsible for listening to Azure Policy assignments, translating them to OPA Gatekeeper ConstraintTemplates, and reporting the results back to Azure Policy.

-Open Visual Studio Code and make sure the Azure Policy extension is installed.
-Using your keyboard, press **Ctrl+Shift+P** to open the command palette and type **Azure: Sign in** then use the web browser to authenticate with your admin user account.
+Open Visual Studio Code and install the [Azure Policy extension](https://marketplace.visualstudio.com/items?itemName=AzurePolicy.azurepolicyextension).
+After you've installed the extension, press **Ctrl+Shift+P** on your keyboard to open the command palette and type **Azure: Sign in** then use the web browser to authenticate with your admin user account.

 > [!NOTE]
 > If you see multiple sign-in options, choose the one that has `azure-account.login` next to it.